jeanmrtns/jeanmrtns/README.md

-- 🌱 I’m currently learning and working with Full-Stack development
+- 🌱 I’m currently learning and working as Frontend development at @udooku
 - 👯 I’m looking to collaborate on everything I can
 - 💬 Ask me about anything
 - ⚡ Fun fact: If you don't know how you got here, I have no idea of how I got here too